safahas/wizword_new/README.md

 ## Personal Pool (Bio‑only)

 - Storage: `users_bio.json` (see Data Files).
 The file is auto‑created on first access if missing.
-- Source: Only tokens from the user’s Bio are considered.
-Occupation/Education/Address are not used for pool selection.
+- Source: Tokens from the user’s Bio, Occupation, Education, and Address are considered for pool selection.
 - Size and top‑ups:
   - Target size is configurable via `.env` (`PERSONAL_POOL_MAX`, default 60).
   - When entering Personal, the app auto‑tops up in batches until the pool reaches the target size, avoiding duplicates.